 If you disagree with the outcome of a claim, you may begin the provider payment dispute process.
-Provider Payment Disputes and Provider Administrative Pleas are different processes:
+There are two types of submissions that are handled within the dispute process:

-- Provider Payment Dispute: The claim has been finalized but you disagree with the amount that you were paid; - Provider Administrative Plea: The claim has been finalized, but you disagree with the administrative denial that has been applied.
+- Provider Payment Dispute: The claim has been finalized but you disagree with the amount that you were paid; - Provider Administrative Plea/Appeal: The claim has been finalized, but you disagree with the administrative denial that has been applied.
 An administrative denial is applied within the claims process when it is determined that the provider failed to follow the terms and conditions of their contract.
 Examples of administrative denials are as follows: denials such as no prior authorization or late notification.